Due to the Corona virus, it is possible that your order may have some delay

 Isopentenyl diphosphate (isopentenyl pyrophosphate or IPP) and dimethylallyl diphosphate (dimethylallyl pyrophosphate or DMAPP) are combined in order to form geranyl diphosphate.
 Hereinafter, geranyl diphosphate is cyclised to limonene via a three-step route.
 The conversion enzyme is known under the name monoterpene synthase.

 The beneficial terpene limonene has many medicinal properties that can be a boost to health.
 For example, limonene is known as sedative and causing sleepiness.
 It is also an antispasmodic and can suppress stress and anxiety.
-In addition, it is lowers cholesterol and it has a protective effect on the stomach.

 Because of the powerful effect of d-limonene, it is medicinally used to increase the gall function.
 It ensures that fats are digested better and is able to destroy substances accumulated in the gallbladder.
 The terpene has a beneficial effect on the healthy functioning of the gallbladder and prevents the harmful effects of fat accumulation.